gtag('config', 'AW-787868295');

 Sulwath Brewery, Castle Douglas, Galloway named in the top 15 breweries to visit in Britain

-Sulwath is a microbrewery established in 1996 and during the past 20 years it has perfected crowd-pleasing brews that are a pleasure to drink.
-The brewery is open to visitors on Mondays and Fridays with tours at 1pm, or by appointment.
+Sulwath is a microbrewery established in 1996 and since then it has perfected crowd-pleasing brews that are a pleasure to drink.
+The brewery is open to visitors and does tours by appointment.
 Sulwath, named after the Solway Firth, was listed among the 15 Best Breweries to Visit in Britain in The Daily Telegraph in 2017.
-There is a pub on site and you can fill up a carry-out to enjoy back home.
-Sulwath beers are on sale throughout Galloway and can often be enjoyed in The Machars at the Steam Packet Inn, Isle of Whithorn.
+There is a pub on site.
+Sulwath beers are on sale throughout Galloway

 G&C Galloway, Whithorn